ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/template_api.md

 * `f_a_a` - sc-template to find all outgoing sc-connectors from a specified sc-element;
 * `f_a_f` - sc-template to find all sc-connectors between two specified sc-elements;
-* `a_a_f` - sc-template to find all ingoing sc-connectors to a specified sc-element.
+* `a_a_f` - sc-template to find all incoming sc-connectors to a specified sc-element.

 And there are possible 7 types of quintuple sc-templates: